buddhist-uni/buddhist-uni.github.io/_content/essays/erotica-in-the-pali-tipitaka_dhammika.md

 course: canonical-poetry
 tags:
   - pali-literature
-  - jataka
-  - sex
 year: 2020
 pages: 3
 ---

-Here, Bhante S. Dhammika highlights two places in the Pāli Tipiṭaka that have erotic content, one in the Dīgha Nikāya and the other in the Jātaka.
-Dhammika uses Walshe’s translation, Dīgha Nikāya.
+Two places in the Pāli Tipiṭaka (one in the Dīgha Nikāya and the other in a Jātaka) with erotic poetry.